Center-for-a-Livable-Future-FSSPH/COVID19_FoodSystemFunctioning_Indicators/F.A.Q.md

 ###  2. What is resilience?

-We consider resilience the ability of a system to prepare for, resist, and recover from adverse situations
+We consider resilience the ability of a system to prepare for, resist, and recover from adverse situations.
+A resilient food system should be able to maintain food availability, affordability, accessibility, and acceptabiliy in the face of shocks or stressors, such as COVID-19 or a natural disaster.

 ### 3. What is food affordability?

+Food affordability refers to

 ### 4. What is food availability?